Acelee2020/Visualization-of-2D-FFT-in-RGB/README.md

 To understand this better I HIGHLY recommend reading the article that is linked above

 Yes this is inefficient, yes it is slow, yes there are probably better ways to do this.
-For my purposes, I only needed it to give me some images and that's what I did.
+For my purposes, I only needed it to give me some images and that's what it did.

 There is an extra popup when running this program while the sine waves are being added, I do not know how to get rid of it.